Azure/azure-rest-api-specs/documentation/api-scenario/references/ApiScenarioDefinition.md

   - Path to example file.
 Should be in format of "x-ms-example" files.
 - **requestUpdate**
   - **Type:** Optional, Array of [JsonPatchOp](#jsonpatchop)
-  - Updates that applies to the requestParameters before sending it.
+  - Updates that apply to the **requestParameters** before sending it, with `/parameters` in example as root of Json path.
 - **responseUpdate**
   - **Type:** Optional, Array of [JsonPatchOp](#jsonpatchop)
-  - Updates that applies to the responseExpected.
+  - Updates that apply to the **responseExpected**, with `/responses` in example as root of Json path.
 - **outputVariables**
   - **Type:** Optional, Map from variable name to object with property:
     - **type**: Required, String